 Like the rest of Brittany, the Ille-et-Villaine department has a large number of Neolithic sites scattered around.
 The Roche-aux-Fées (fairy rock) in Essé is one of the region’s best-preserved dolmens.
 The history of the rock follows various legends that visitors of all ages are always delighted to hear.

-After visiting the fine arts museum in Rennes and the parliament of Brittany, sit and relax in the Parc du Thabor park.
+After visiting the fine arts museum in Rennes and the parliament of Brittany, sit and relax in the Parc of Thabor park.
 The botanical garden is an ideal place to rest in flowery green surroundings in the middle of your day trip to Rennes before returning to your luxury accommodation at Emeraude Campsite in Briac-sur-Mer.